linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

         DCQzME2NkT1ZdW8fdz+Y
         -----END CERTIFICATE-----

-6. Save this file as `/etc/ssl/localcerts/www.mydomain.com.crt`.
-Execute the following command to protect the signed certificate:
+3. Save this file as `/etc/ssl/localcerts/www.mydomain.com.crt`.
+Restrict permissions on file:

         chmod 400 /etc/ssl/localcerts/www.mydomain.com.crt

 ### Preparing a Chained SSL Certificate

-7. However, you may receive several files ending with `.crt`.
-If this is the case, then they are collectively refereed to as a `chained SSL certificate` and must be concatenated into one file in order to provide full support with most browsers.
+1. You may receive several files ending with `.crt`.
+In this case, they are collectively refereed to as a `chained SSL certificate` and must be concatenated into one file in order to provide full support with most browsers.
 The following example uses a chained SSL certificate that was signed by Comodo, but other vendors are perfectly reputable as well.
 Enter the following command to do this:

         cat example_com.crt COMODORSADomainValidationSecureServerCA.crt  COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt > chained-ssl.crt